1. Purposes and Scope

 • Disciplinary Committee: Ensures public interest protection and can cancel registrations.

-• Registration Committee: Reviews applications and issues Membership Cards and Registration Certificates.
+• Registration Committee: Reviews applications and issues Mem

 • Management Committee: Ensures all activities align with the Federation’s vision and ethical principles.